Painkiller Detox Program in Charlotte

 Painkillers, unfortunately, do not cure the pain you have, but simply mask it.
 Some people who are taking painkillers may accidentally develop an addiction by continuing to take doses to ease their pain, which enables their bodies to produce a tolerance.

 Opioids are the strongest painkillers and can produce euphoria, which is why so many Americans have become dependent on the drug in the past 20 years.
+It is estimated that 9.7 million people misused painkillers in the United States in 2019 alone.

 Consequences of Addiction